 Regional vs. National Accreditation: Which is Better?

-UNE Online Enrollment Counselors often get the question: ‘Which is better, national or regional accreditation?’
+UNE Online Enrollment Counselors often get the question: ‘Which is better, regional vs. national accreditation?’
 We spoke to Dr. Jayne Pelletier, Director of Accreditation and Policy for CGPS, for an overview.

-What is the difference – Regional vs. National Accreditation?
+What is the difference between regional vs. national accreditation?

 Credits from regionally-accredited institutions are more widely accepted and more easily transferable than nationally-accredited programs.